 Second, a NaNoWriMo update: After a rough first week, I'm finally catching up on my word count.
-It's fascinating, working from the POV of OCD itself, let me tell you.
+It's fascinating, working from the POV of OCD itself.
 Trying to create a relatable character out of a mental illness while staying true to the nature of that illness and the fact that the OCD is, essentially, a "villain" in this story is a wonderful challenge.
-I'm enjoying it a lot. =)
+I'm enjoying it a lot. :)

 Okay, on to today's post now!

-I started writing at a pretty young age, as you might know.
-When I was younger, I was a lot more voracious.
-I don't think I'd say I was an extrovert, so much, since that appears to be a constant quality and I'm sure not one now, but I didn't have nearly the volume of anxiety problems as I do now.
-Therefore, I was not one to ever shut up about my writing and what I was doing.
+I started writing at a pretty young age, as you know.
+When I was younger, I was a lot more vivacious.
+I don't think I'd say I was an extrovert, but I didn't have nearly the volume of anxiety problems as I do now.
+Therefore, I was not one to ever shut up about my writing .

-Point is, I had a lot of support from the beginning when it came to my writing and that mattered to me.
-Honestly, a lot of the time then, when I would go on about my writing or related things, it was because I was looking for support and praise, because my anxiety then focused almost entirely on needing reassurance from others.
-I do still do that sometimes (it's a common OCD compulsion), but now I can take critique a lot better than I could have then.
-As such, their support, my elementary school friends being my "first fans", meant everything to me.
-It may even have determined my decision to keep going as a writer, although it's hard for me to really say that.
-I wasn't as self-aware then.
+My point is that I had a lot of support from the beginning when it came to my writing, and that mattered to me.
+Honestly, a lot of the time, when I would talk about my writing or related things, it was because I was looking for support and praise.
+I do still do that sometimes (it's a common OCD compulsion), but now I can take critique a lot better than I could then.
+As such, their support meant everything to me.
+It may even have determined my decision to keep going as a writer, although it's hard for me to really say.

-Another one of those friends, though I haven't spoken to her in years now, sticks strongly in my mind because of the incredible enthusiasm she had for my writing.
-Through middle and high school, even as we drifted apart as friends, she continued to seek me out for my books and even got her mom interested in them.
-I had a really surreal conversation with them at the beginning of high school when she returned a rough copy of my book to me.
-(It was one of the Chosen Four books, for those of you wondering.)
-Until then, I hadn't known she had shared it, but her mom's words of praise mingling with hers made me feel so... good.
-Like, a "real" writer for maybe the first time.
-She, I think, would be the person I would name if I had to pick one as my "first fan."
+Another one of my "fans" sticks strongly in my mind because of the incredible enthusiasm she had for my writing.
+Through middle and high school, even as we drifted apart, she continued to seek me out for my books and even got her mom interested in them.
+I had a really surreal conversation with the both of them at the beginning of high school when she returned a rough copy of my book to me.
+Until then, I hadn't known she had shared it, but her mom's words of praise mingling with hers made me feel like a "real" writer for maybe the first time.
+If I had to name one "first fan," she would probably be the one I'd think of first.

-In between elementary and middle school, I joined an online writing community where I got another set of "first fans", many of whom I got to meet last summer at Ch1Con!
-(The story of my experience here.)
-They, too, meant a lot to me.
-When I started getting replies (predominantly positive ones) on the first chapter I ever posted on that community, I printed them out.
+In between elementary and middle school, I joined an online writing community where I got another set of "first fans," many of whom I got to meet last summer at Ch1Con!
+(The story of my Ch1Con 2014 experience is available here.)
+They, too, mean a lot to me.
+When I started getting replies on the first chapter I ever posted on that community, I printed them out.
 All of them.
-Because they made me so happy.
-I don't have them anymore, but I remember that, that feeling, and how much I meant to have other writers telling me I had something good, not just my friends and their moms.
+They made me so happy!
+I don't have them anymore, but I remember that, that feeling, and how much I meant to have other writers telling me I had something good.

-It was through them that I did adjust to critique and learn how to take rejection, which was helped by the fact I was meting out some critique of my own, LOL.
-They continue to be great friends and a huge support as beta readers and critique partners -- and fans.
+It was through Write It! that I adjusted to critique and learned how to take rejection, which was helped by the fact I was meting out some critique of my own, haha.
+The Write It-ers continue to be great friends and a huge support as beta readers and critique partners--and fans.

-So what I'm trying to say here is that writers get a lot of rejections, critique, and sometimes cruelty in their careers.
-But we also get a lot of support and love through our fans, whether they're 'useful' in terms of critique or just in terms of happy feelings.
+I guess what I want to say here is that writers get a lot of rejections, critique, and heartbreak in their careers, but we also get a lot of support and love through our fans.
 My fanbase may be very small right now, but they still mean the world to me.
 So thank you, guys.
-Thank you so much. =)
+Thank you so very much. :)

 Images via time4writing.com and angliaalove.blogspot.com.